 RACI is an abbreviation for Responsible (R), Accountable (A), Consulted (C), and Informed (I).
 The RACI Chart is a matrix of all activities or decision-making powers carried out in an organization for all people or roles for each process.
 The RACI Chart aims to assist information technology governance in an organization/company supported by an organizational structure that understands their respective job desks well.
 Responsible explains who is responsible for internal activities.
 Accountable describes who is responsible for external activities.
 Consulted describes who provides input.
 Informed (Information) refers to the information receiver.

 RACI matrix explains the list of informants or respondents for clarity to measure the capability level based on COBIT 2019.
 Among the four existing authorities, only those who have a responsible role (R) will be used as respondents.
-R's role is considered responsible in its duties and ensures that it is carried out properly.
-This means that the person is considered to know and understand the business processes that have been identified.
+R's function is considered reliable in its duties and ensures that it is carried out properly.
+It means that the person is deemed to know and understand the business processes that have been identified.

 After mapping the RACI Chart based on the role of R (responsible) in COBIT 2019 on the selected business processes, the researchers mapped the structure of the selected RACI Chart with the organization structure of the Jakarta Department of Communication, Informatics and Statistics based on Governor's regulations.